Come and share our tranquil family farm in beautiful Tasmania, Australia

 We are on the beautiful Derwent River, so in spring and summer you can enjoy swimming, canoeing or lying on the banks of the river, or wandering through our 380ha of bush, along creek beds and ridges across a wide range of landscapes.
 On these walks you can see kangaroos, possums, perhaps echidnas, quolls and the beautifully coloured rosella parrots, souring eagles, kookaburras, fairy wrens and robins (to name a few).

 We are looking for enthusiastic individuals, groups or couples who are open to new challenges.
-Those who have experience building, landscaping and gardening would be a huge bonus - but it is not a necessity.
+Those who have experience building, landscaping and gardening would be a huge bonus - but it is not a necessity, just bring a 'can-do' attitude.
 We plan to build a fire-pit or two for sharing food around, build a little verandah onto our beautiful 'chicken coop' accommodation unit, build a frame to support more wisteria as an arched walk and other electrical, carpentry and stonemasonry tasks, including re-building our courtyard into a 'zen' feel.
 And if you are up for it, turning our barn loft into another accommodation facility with its expansive views across our beautiful valley - would be amazing.
 It would be a wonderful if you had the skills to help accelerate our projects.
 If not, there is always plenty to do and there is so much variety here, I am sure we can find something that will interest you.

 Having your own transport will give you more freedom, but we are always happy to run you into the local town 5 minutes away and a bicycle is provided as well.
 New Norfolk is a cute little town with lots to see, fabulously interesting coffee shops, all with a different 'flavour' in their presentation, other gourmet food outlets, a market and lots and lots of unique antique options where you can get lost for hours (NN is the 'antique capital of Tasmania').